bnkamalesh/webgo/README.md

 define a URI for a route

 1. `api/users` - no URI parameters
-2. `api/users/:userID` - named URI parameter; the value would be available in the parameter `userID`
+2. `api/users/:userID` - named URI parameter; the value would be available in the key `userID`
 3. `api/:wildcard*` - wildcard URIs; every router confirming to `/api/path/to/anything` would be
 matched by this route, and the path would be available inside the named URI parameter `wildcard`

 ### Chaining

-Chaining lets you hanlde a route with multiple handlers, and they will be executed in sequence.
+Chaining lets you handle a route with multiple handlers, and are executed in sequence.
 All handlers in the chain are `http.HandlerFunc`s.

 ### Middleware